5-Data Manipulation

 purchaseDataColumnNames <- names(purchaseData)

-We can sort vectors into ascending and descending order (low to high or high to low) using the sort()
+Then, after we have the list of column names, we can sort the vector into ascending and descending order (low to high or high to low) using the sort() function.

 Create an object

-Create an containing the list of column names from our purchase data that is sorted alphabetically.
+Create an object containing the alphabetically-sorted list of column names from our purchase data.

 Check your code